 Debits and credits are what make up journal entries in a general ledger.
 Debits and credits either increase or decrease the following accounts: asset, liability, fund balance, revenue, and expense.
 The following chart shows the direction of debits and credits in various accounts as well as each account’s normal balance.

 Debits and credits differ in accounting in comparison to what bank users most commonly see.
-When making a transaction at a bank, for example, a user is depositing a $100 check, this would be considered crediting the user’s account aka increasing the balance in the user’s account.
+For example, when making a transaction at a bank, a user depositing a $100 check would be crediting, or increasing, the balance in the account.
 But for accounting purposes, this would be considered a debit.
-While the two might seem like opposite, they are quite similar.
-Breaking down the above example of depositing a $100 check from both perspective - banking and accounting, users can see that while it appears as a “credit” to the user depositing the check, it is really just the bank’s offset to the receipt of the check.
+While the two might seem opposite, they are quite similar.
+Breaking down the above example of depositing a $100 check from both perspectives - banking and accounting, users can see, that while it appears as a “credit” to the user depositing the check, it is really just the bank’s off-set to the receipt of the check.

 Income Statement T-Accounts:

 A normal balance is the side of the T-account where the balance is normally found.
 When an amount is accounted for on its normal balance side, it increases that account.
 On the contrary, when an amount is accounted for on the opposite side of its normal balance, it decreases that amount.

 Within IU’s KFS, debits and credits can sometimes be referred to as “to” and “from” accounts.
 These accounts, like debits and credits, increase and decrease revenue, expense, asset, liability, and net asset accounts.

 Below is a basic example of a debit and credit journal entry within a general ledger.